How to Pay Fewer Taxes When Selling a Business in California

-When you sell your business, you should use all the tax-saving techniques available.
-California has a few ways to pay less tax when selling a business.
+When you sell your business, utilize all available tax-saving techniques.
+California offers several ways to reduce tax liability when selling a business.

 How to Avoid Tax on the Sale of a Business

 An installment sale is another method of reducing taxes.
-This method spreads the tax burden out over several years rather than paying it all simultaneously.
+This method distributes the tax burden over several years rather than requiring payment all at once.

 You should also consider selling your business as a CRST.
-If you’re unsure whether to sell, consult an experienced attorney before making any decisions.
+If you’re unsure whether to sell, consult an experienced attorney to ensure informed decisions.
 If you structure the sale as a gift, you can defer tax payment.

 Second, if you satisfy specific criteria, you can exclude up to $250,000 of profit from the sale of your firm.